 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

 + bx + c = 0.
-In this equation, x is unknown.
-A, b, and c are constants.
+In this equation, a, b, and c are constants.
+X is unknown.
 A and b are called coefficients.
-Also, it should be pointed out that a cannot equal to zero in the equation ax2
+Interestingly, a cannot equal zero in the equation ax2

 =0, and the equation becomes 0+bx+c=0, or bx+c=0.
 The equation bx+c=0 is a linear equation, and not a quadratic equation.

-Solving a linear equation is straightforward.
-Solving a quadratic equation requires more work.
-Fortunately, you have this handy-dandy quadratic equation calculator.
-Acutally, quadratic equations can be always solved using the quadratic formula
+Compared to solving a linear equation, solving a quadratic equation requires a few more steps.
+However, any quadratic equation can readily be solved using the quadratic formula

-We this quadratic equation calculator is useful to you.
-We encourage you to plug in different values for a, b, and c.
-But we totally understand if you just want to use it to find the answers you're looking for.
+We this quadratic equation solver is useful to you.
+We encourage you to try it with different values, and to read the explanation for how to reach your answer.
+But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
 Thank you for using Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.